chf2/sorting_demo/README.md

 While this runs, let's think about a few things.
 Can you give a rough estimate of how long this will take, even with randomized input?
 What factors would go into whether your estimate would be high or low?

+50,000 elements is not that many.
+Even a relatively small real-world application that used suboptimal algorithms to process data will take a huge performance hit.
+Go ahead and play around with the input size a bit more.
+Approximately how long will it take to run this for 100,000 elements?